defactor-com/documentation/docs/back-end-api/erc20CollateralToken/graphql.md

 ### `Lend`

-Lend to a pool the specific `usdc` amount.
+Lend to a pool the specific amount of the token on which the contract is based.

 **HTTP Request Method**: POST